dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 In the late 8th Century, Offa's Dyke is constructed to delineate the border between Anglian Mercia and the Welsh Kingdom of Powys (it did not represent a mutually agreed boundary, rather it is believed to be a defensive earthwork or was built to demonstrate the power and intent of the Mercians).
 ![](../1shropshire/assets/images/history/2019-03-23_15_23_57_DSC_3583_DxO.jpg)

-# Header: 792 AD

-Viking raids of Britain begin.

-# Header: 878 AD
+# Header: Danelaw is Established - 878 AD

+The Vikings had been raiding Britain since 792 AD, but being so far west, this had little impact on Shropshire until Danelaw was established.

-Danelaw is established, dividing Britain into Anglo-Saxon south and Danish north.
+Danelaw is established in 878 AD which divides Britain into the Anglo-Saxon south and the Danish north.

-Although not part of the Danelaw, the area that is now known as Shropshire was regularly overrun by Danish raiders.
+Although not part of the Danelaw, the area that is now known as Shropshire was regularly overrun by Danish raiders, as the eastern part of Mercia had been seized by the Danes.

-The final Mercian king died in 879; the kingdom thereby appears to have lost its political independence and was ruled by the kings of Wessex.
+The final Mercian king died in 879.
+From about 883 to 911 AD Mercia was ruled by a Mercian Lord under the overlorship of Wessex.
+Thus, the Kingdom of Mercia appears to have lost its political independence and was ruled by the kings of Wessex.
+The last reference to Mercia by name is in the annal for 1017 AD, when Eadric Streona was awarded the government of Mercia by Cnut.
+The Mercians as a people are last mentioned in the annal for 1049 AD.

-# Header: 1066 AD
+# Header: Norman Conquest - 1066 AD

 The Norman conquest of Britain and start of Early Middle Ages (Medieval England).